Deferred student loan debt can have a very large impact on a buyer when applying for a mortgage.

-Unfortunately, there is a lot of outdated or misinformation on the Internet by ‘financial experts’ and even from mortgage loan officers about how various home loan programs treat deferred student loan when applying for a mortgage.
+Unfortunately, there is a lot of outdated or misinformation on the Internet by ‘financial experts’ and even from mortgage loan officers about how various home loan programs factor or calculate student loans that are forbearance or deferred when applying for a mortgage.

 SCARY FACT: U.S. student loan debt is about $1.2 trillion dollars among 40 million people and tripled over the last 10 years.
 This is one major reason home ownership rates have fallen to 48 year lows.